spraakbanken/korp-frontend/doc/user_manual_eng.md

 KWIC, which stands for "keyword in context", displays the searched word or words in their context, usually a sentence.
-The search results, if there are many, are divided into a number of pages, and to page back and forth between the pages you use the *‹* and *›* keys, or the *f* and *n* keys on the keyboard.
+The search results, if there are many, are divided into a number of pages, and to page back and forth between the pages you use the *f* and *n* keys on the keyboard.

 Provided you have searched in more than one corpus, there will be a colored strip to the right of the number of hits the search yielded.
 This shows the ratio between the number of hits in the different corpora, and by moving the mouse over them, you can see which